agl-alexglopez/heap-allocator-workshop/README.md

 *Pictured Above: From left to right: the CLRS allocator, the unified allocator, the unified doubly linked list allocator, the unified stack allocator, and finally the unified topdown allocator.
 To learn more about the different implementations of a Red-Black Tree heap allocator and how the implementations evolved and improved over five iterations read on.*

+## Background

+While there are many excellent explanations of a Red Black tree that I drew upon for this allocator, I can go over the basics as I understand them.
+For a more detailed, world-class dive into Red-Black Trees, please read *Introduction to Algorithms*, Chapter 13, by Cormen, Leiserson, Rivest, and Stein.

+### The Properties

+### Inserting

+### Deleting

 ## CLRS Allocator

 > **Read my code here ([`rbtree_clrs.c`](/src/rbtree_clrs.c)).**